LizzyFleckenstein03/lua_async/README.md

 This project aims to provide an API similar to the Node.js Event loop - for Lua, fully written in Lua itself.
 It works with Lua 5.1, but will be ported to work with 5.3.3 in the future.
 Note that the goal is not to clone the Node Event loop exactly.
 This is already fully usable, but some features are missing (Events, EventTargets, some Promise methods) and will be implemented in the near future.
-It also provides a few useful extra methods.
+It also provides a few useful extra methods as well as basic scheduling.

 ## Current features
 Current features are: timeouts, intervals, immediates, promises, async-await.